hasindu2008/f5c/_docs/r10train.md

 AAAAAAAAT	57.2297	2.71002	1	1
 ```

 Also there will files like `r10_450bps.nucleotide.9mer.template.roundX.summmary.tsv`.
-Make sure in those files, the "is_trained" coulumn is set to 1:
+Make sure in those files, the `is_trained` coulumn is set to 1:
 ```
 model_short_name	kmer	num_matches	num_skips	num_stays	num_events_for_training	was_trained	trained_level_mean	trained_level_stdv
 r10_450bps.t	CAAAAAAAA	0	0	0	1000	1	56.42	1.82